 Prerequisite: FA 210 and FA 250 or consent of the department.
 Macintosh format.
 Introduction to digital typographic solutions, layout and production using the Adobe Indesign software program.
-Non-majors are encouraged to take this course and will be graded on mastery of the process rather than artistic ability.
 One hour of lecture and three hours of lab.

 FA 318: Digital Illustration